 The BOND/ROXY session has been in the can for over a year and we can confirm that Bond has, indeed, finally retired from modeling.
 After 15 photo sessions spanning five years, this is the last chapter in the Bond saga.

 It is fitting that Bond is the first blog entry of the year.
 It is a slot reserved for special models that are prominently featured in the studio's current work.
 Rest assured, we will be featuring additional work from Bond's swan song over the next few months.

 Bond has held the coveted "first slot" once before.
 Indeed, he was the first model featured on the blog.
 He was also the first model that we shot in the Long Island City studio space that became our home for several years.
 He was brand new to modeling.
 At the end of the night, accepting our offer of a second session, he chose the modeling name Bond.

 Bond was a natural and eased into modeling over the course of a year.
 He morphed from the shy, guy-next-door in his early twenties into a hot and confident model, using the classic Bond character, 007, as his inspiration.
 Now in his late 20s, he fits the part.

 Over the years we worked on locations from coast (New York) to coast (California) to coast (Florida).
 We shot on a working farm, along the Brooklyn waterfront and on cliffs overlooking the Pacific ocean.
-An earnest and eager model but always a very private person, he has not maintained a social media presence and worked with only a small handful of photographers across the country.
+An earnest and dedicated model but always a very private person, he has not maintained a social media presence and worked with only a small handful of photographers across the country.

 From the beginning, when he discovered that Bond had fans, his overriding objective was to please them.
 Always the eager and enthusiastic model, never caring who the audience was, he wanted to look his buff, masculine best.
-His standards were high; his modeling went dormant for 18 months when he felt he wasn't in shape.
+His standards were high; his modeling once went dormant for 18 months when he felt he wasn't in shape.
 He did not want to disappoint.